hlascelles/samudra/pages/about.md

 Concerns about waste management challenges often result in blaming companies, consumers or governments.
 This leads to a counterproductive divide between "us" and "them".
 The truth is, nobody wants to live surrounded by waste.
-Everyone enjoys beautiful nature, breathtaking views and funny marine creatures.
+Everyone enjoys breathtaking views of the nature and funny marine creatures.
 We are all "us", there are no "them".
 That is why at Samudra we work towards collaborative solutions that allow everyone to contribute towards a better outcome for all of us.
 We believe that more can be achieved in a no blame culture where everyone's contribution is truly appreciated instead of being expected.